If you’re looking for the best 3 room tent, you’re in the right place. Welcome!

 Luckily, they’ll get their privacy by night in this family camping tent.
-It features two sleeping pods at either end, with a living area in the center.
+It features two sleeping pods at either end, with a central living area.
 However, the room dividers don’t reach the floor, so for complete privacy bring a few cushions to line the gap.

 Other than that, there aren’t any standout features to the end.
-It has a power cord port for those tech-addicted teens, though if you’re camping for a technology detox, perhaps use it for lights or a heater instead.
+It has an electrical cord port for those tech-addicted teens, though if you’re camping for a technology detox, perhaps use it for lights or a heater instead.

 You may need some artificial light, as the tent has no windows.
 On the bright side, the material is thin, so it may let in some level of light.